PROFIT: A Specialized Optimizer for Deep Fine Tuning

-\paragraph{Continual Learning} To address this issue, various approaches have been developed, such as regularization-based methods~\cite{kirkpatrick2017overcoming,chaudhry2020continual,jung2020continual,titsias2019functional,iman2020linear}, where the goal is to keep learned information of the past tasks during continual learning.
-In particular, Mirzadeh~\etal~\cite{iman2020linear} demonstrated a link between continual learning and multi-task learning, and Farajtabar~\etal~\cite{farajtabar2020orthogonal} proposed projecting gradients from new tasks onto the subspace of prior task gradients.
-Learning Without Forgetting (LWF)~\cite{li2017learning} proposes storing the old model response on new tasks/data and supervises the new model on these responses using a distillation loss to prevent catastrophic forgetting~\cite{masana2022class}.
-Our work draws inspiration from LWF's key idea of storing a pretrained model's response, but we aim to avoid the storage of old data/checkpoint/statistics.
+\paragraph{Continual Learning} Various approaches have been developed~\cite{kirkpatrick2017overcoming,chaudhry2020continual,jung2020continual,titsias2019functional,iman2020linear}, in which the goal is to keep the information learned from the past tasks during continual learning.
+Learning Without Forgetting (LWF)~\cite{li2017learning} stores the response of the old model on new tasks/data and supervises the new model on these responses using distillation to prevent catastrophic forgetting~\cite{masana2022class}.
+Our work draws inspiration from LWF's key idea of storing a pre-trained model's response, but we aim to avoid the storage of old data/checkpoint/statistics.
 Instead, we use the network's response at the initial state of each iteration.
-Two other directions to address catastrophic forgetting are rehearsal-based methods~\cite{rebuffi2017icarl,chaudhry2018efficient,lopez2017gradient, chaudhry2019continual,saha2021gradient} that directly make use of the old data source, and architecture-based methods that minimize intertask interference through new architectures~\cite{mallya2018packnet,serra2018overcoming,li2019learn,wortsman2020supermasks,wu2019large}.
-These methods add substantial infrastructural overhead, while our approach is attractive in its simplicity of implementation.
-Since our method is an optimizer by design and does not require any additional storage (unlike the continual learning paradigm), we do not benchmark against continual learning methods.
+Other directions for addressing catastrophic forgetting are rehearsal-based methods~\cite{rebuffi2017icarl,chaudhry2018efficient,lopez2017gradient, chaudhry2019continual,saha2021gradient} that directly make use of the old data source, and architecture-based methods that minimize inter-task interference through new architectures~\cite{mallya2018packnet,serra2018overcoming,li2019learn,wortsman2020supermasks,wu2019large}.
+These methods add substantial infrastructural overhead, while our approach is attractive in its simplicity.
+Since \ourmethod{} does not require replay buffer or architectural changes, we primarily benchmark against optimizers and fine-tuning techniques that practitioners would otherwise use.